sjoerdvisscher/blog/2014/2014-09-03 real world one-liner examples.md

 f `whenCastableOrElse` g = maybe g (\Refl -> f) (eqT :: Maybe (a :~: b))
 ```

-With these utility functions `tinplate` can be relatively cleanly implemented
+With these utility functions `tinplate` can be rather cleanly implemented
 using `gtraverse`:

 ```haskell